 - What common questions do they ask?

-- How are they feeling when they contact your business?
+- How do they feel when they contact your business?

-- Are your best customers young/old; male/female/gender other; in your location/worldwide.
+- Are your best customers young/old; male/female/other; where are they located?

 - What do you hope people will do when they get to your website?